yasminabaraza/gittutorial2/CoreConcepts.md

 - time (ahead/behind) and space (master/branch/stage/working directory/fetch)

-- it is a versoin control
+- it is a versoin manger

 - immutability